rizkinahayyuni/rizkinahayyuni/README.md

 ### Hi there 👋

-hi, i'm [Rizkina Hayyuni](https://github.com/rizkinahayyuni/), final year student at State Polytechnic of Malang, I focus on website development.
+hi, i'm [Rizkina Hayyuni](https://github.com/rizkinahayyuni/), fresh graduate from State Polytechnic of Malang, I focus on website development.
 Through the various lessons I got from campus and various trainings and volunteering, I became a motivated and passionate person with responsibility in doing my job.

 **languages and tools:**